-If you in need a photojournalist or food photographer or have questions about the photo classes in Tampa, please contact me with this form or call me at 813-786-7780.
+Need a photojournalist?
+Need a food or event photographer?
+Have questions about the photo classes in Tampa?
+Please contact me with this form or call me at 813-786-7780.
 I am very responsive to these notifications and will respond quickly

 I am a freelance photojournalist and commercial food and portrait photographer and have been shooting for over 20 years.
 I am available for local and regional assignments as well as for travel assignments with advance notice.
 I have a full complement of professional photography and studio equipment and I’m available for commercial work both on location and in a South Tampa studio.